hydra-genetics/hydra-genetics/docs/simple_pipeline.md

 <hr />

 ## Add documentation
 When using the hydra-genetics create-pipeline and create-rule readthedocs documentation is already prepared for you.
 All you need to do is update the schemas.
-Follow the instruction to view a local copy of your corrent documentation and then update it.
+Follow the instruction to view a local copy of your current documentation and then update it.

 ### Install local mkdocs server and plugins
 ```bash